-This spring the Center’s long-time designer passed away—Alessandro “Sandro” Leveque.
+This spring the Center’s long-time designer, Alessandro “Sandro” Leveque, passed away.
 Sandro has made the Center look good for over 20 years.
-We first started working with Sandro to develop a new look to our Center’s newsletter.
+We first started working with Sandro to develop a new look for our Center’s newsletter.
 Sandro created a stunning design with maple leaf watermarks.
 His work is now part of the Center’s archive.
-You can view our newsletter here.
-He later designed a delightful and engaging K-12 STUDY CANADA newsletter providing thousands of teachers and students with access to Canadian content.
+He later designed a delightful and engaging K-12 STUDY CANADA newsletter, providing thousands of teachers and students with access to Canadian content.
 Finally, beginning in 2015, Sandro designed a new in-house scholarly publication, Arctic and International Relations Series.
-The six issues he did for the Center are all available on-line.
+The six issues he did for the Center are all available online.

-Sandro not only made the Center look good, he was an absolute pleasure to work with—professional and endlessly patient.
-He assisted with the copy editing, he went through as many as 70 suggested changes almost overnight and without missing one request.
+Sandro was an absolute pleasure to work with—professional and endlessly patient.
+He assisted with the copy editing; he went through as many as 70 suggested changes almost overnight and without missing one request.
 When we were in the midst of working on a publication, Sandro was our right-hand man.
 He gave us confidence, he made us laugh, and he made our Center look good.

 The Canadian Studies website and many of our materials bear Sandro’s mark and artistry.
 He is embedded in our website, in our publications and in our hearts.
 Sandro, thank you for being such a huge and vital part of our community.
 You will be sincerely and greatly missed.